 This unit involves working in a professional research environment and therefore, additional student responsibilities are required in addition to those described in section 6.
 Work-place learning requires strict adherence to professional practice principles and ethics.
 Client /patient confidentiality must always be maintained, including for assessment items such as reports or essays.
-The professional nature of this unit also requires 100% participation at all activities specified in the Project Proposal for the successful completion of this unit.
+The professional nature of this unit also requires 100% participation in all activities specified in the placement agreement plan/Project Proposal for the successful completion of this unit.
 If attendance requirements cannot be satisfied, it is recommended that you meet with your Course Convener to schedule this unit for a future teaching period.

 Some projects will require additional student responsibilities depending on their projects.
 Students must confirm with their supervisors if any of the following are required:

 - Police Record Check.
 Please refer to the Police Check Policy in the Professional Practice for Medical Science Handbook for further information.
 Please check with your supervisor if this is required and organise for a check to be done.